elastic/kibana/src/plugins/url_generators/README.md

   const link = await generator.createUrl(savedLink.state);
 ```

-As a consumer, you should not persist the url string.
-As soon as you do, you
+**As a consumer, you should not persist the url string!**

-have lost your migration options.
-Instead you should store the id and the state object.
-This will
+As soon as you do, you have lost your migration options.
+Instead you should store the id
-let you recreate the migrated url later.
+and the state object.
+This will let you recreate the migrated url later.

 ### Examples